m0j0r1s1n/m0j0r1s1n.github.io/index.md

 **Check [Blog page](./blog.html) for more Info**

-I love this image that I am using for testing purposes it pretty much encapsulates me at times:
+I love this image that I am using for testing purposes, you can tell I just finished Breaking bad XD:

 ![walter](/assets/images/I-have-spent-my-whole-life-scared_walter_white.jpg)